shuremali02/MARKETPLACE-HACKATHON-03-Q2-FINALE/README.md

-# 🌟 Naimal's UI/UX Hackathon Project
+# 🌟 SxN by Nash UI/UX Hackathon Project

 This project is a modern and responsive web application developed as part of the **Hackathon Q2** challenge, showcasing advanced UI/UX design principles and seamless user navigation.
 It includes several thoughtfully crafted pages aimed at providing an intuitive user experience.